 If the “Etag” is missing, the client should not cache the response and instead prompt the user again at the next opportunity.
 This is usually only the case if the terms of service were not configured correctly.

-When returning a full response (not a “304 Not Modified”), the server should also include a “Acceptable-Languages” header which includes a space-separated list of the languages in which the terms of service are available in.
+When returning a full response (not a “304 Not Modified”), the server should also include a “Avail-Languages” header which includes a comma-separated list of the languages in which the terms of service are available in (see availability hints specification).
 Clients can use this to generate a language switcher for users that may not have expressed a proper language preference.

 Response: